Hameez10/hameez10.github.io/README.md

   - **How a Bill Becomes Law (Canada)**: Interactive clickable flow explaining the Canadian legislative process
   - **Who's Responsible?
 (Canada)**: Reference guide showing Federal vs Provincial vs Municipal responsibilities
   - **Who's Responsible?
 Game**: Drag-and-drop game to test civic knowledge
+  - **Who Does What? — House of Commons**: Match parliamentary roles to their responsibilities
+  - **Who Said This? — Commons Edition**: Match parliamentary quotes to the roles that use them
+  - **A Day in the Chamber**: Arrange events of a Commons sitting day in order and identify key roles
+  - **Commons Roles Bingo**: Lightweight bingo game to learn parliamentary roles
   - **Canadian Honours Quiz**: Interactive quiz to discover eligible Canadian awards
   - **Glenforest Activity Points Awards**: Calculator for graduation awards
   - **Route Optimizer**: Campaign route optimization tool
+- **Canada**: Comprehensive page dedicated to Canadian civic education
+  - Features all interactive games and tools in one centralized location
+  - Includes "How a Bill Becomes Law" interactive section
+  - Quick access to all 8 civic education games and tools
 - **Contact**: How to reach me

 ## Architecture